sjbylo/aba/README.md

 Other examples of commands, when working with VMware/ESXi:

 ```
-cd sno           # change to the directory with the agent-based install files, using 'sno' as an example.
+cd mycluster     # change to the directory with the agent-based install files, using 'mycluster' as an example.

 make refresh     # Delete the VMs and re-create them causing the cluster to be re-installed.

-make stop        # Shut down the guest OS (CoreOS) of all VMs in the 'sno' cluster.
+make stop        # Shut down the guest OS (CoreOS) of all VMs in the 'mycluster' cluster.

-make start       # Power on all VMs in the 'sno' cluster.
+make start       # Power on all VMs in the 'mycluster' cluster.

-make delete      # Delete all the VMs in the 'sno' cluster.
+make delete      # Delete all the VMs in the 'mycluster' cluster.

 make help        # Help is available in all Makefiles (in aba/Makefile  aba/mirror/Makefile  aba/cli/Makefile and aba/<mycluster>/Makefile)
 ```